bigmlcom/flatline/docs/user-manual.rst

 Basic T-conorms
 ~~~~~~~~~~~~~~~

+T-conorms (also called S-norms) are dual to t-norms under the
+order-reversing operation which assigns 1 – x to x on [0,
+1].
+T-conorms are used to represent logical disjunction in fuzzy logic
-We provide the following basic t-conorms.
-All of them need 2
+and union in fuzzy set theory.
+We provide the following basic
+t-conorms.
+All of them need 2 parameters.
-parameters.

 ::

          (tconorm-max <f1> <f2>) ;; Maximum t-norm.
 Dual to the minimum t-norm, is the smallest t-conorm.
          (tconorm-probabilistic <f1> <f2>) ;; Probabilistic t-norm.
 It's dual to the product t-norm.
          (tconorm-bounded <f1> <f2>) ;; Bounded t-norm.
 It'ss dual to the Łukasiewicz t-norm.
          (tconorm-drastic <f1> <f2>) ;; Drastic t-conorm.
 It's dual to the drastic t-norm.